RIS2 Derby A38 works; modal shift of road freight to rail, fail

 It is to be hoped that, after encouraging maiden speeches in Parliament, that the new Government carries out major rail reform, and enables modal shift

-The campaign to save childrens lungs, 400 trees at Markeaton Park and environs, washland, public open space, continues.
+The campaign to save childrens lungs, 400 trees at Markeaton Park and 10,000 in environs, washland, public open space, continues.
 In this climate emergency.
 Pls help by donating https://www.crowdjustice.com/case/stop-the-a38-road-expansion-for-good/

-Perhaps now that Derby is the HQ for Great British Railways, things may change.
+Perhaps now that Derby is the HQ for Great British Railways, things may change…Ha we can’t even save carbon resources by refurbishing the only culturally fit building to house the GBR HQ, the Assembly Rooms, I digress https://www.architectsjournal.co.uk/news/carbon-cost-of-demolishing-derby-assembly-rooms-laid-bare

 Background – Derby is a grossly polluted industrial city, with 2 Air Quality Management Areas, in which people are breathing substandard air.
-There are over 20 industrial stacks pumping out pollution and the incinerator stack, -now Renewi have been taken over by Biffa- is also forecast to start up again.
+It is the most polluted city in the East Midlands.
+There are over 30 industrial stacks pumping out pollution and the incinerator stack, -now Renewi have been taken over by Biffa- is also forecast to start up again.
 In short, Derby stinks to high heaven.
-High asthma rates among children and increasingly adults, birth defects, low birth weights, high lung cancer +other cancer rates etc more info on incinerator pages and on previous A38 page.
+High asthma rates among children and increasingly adults, birth defects, low birth weights, high lung cancer +other cancer rates, cardiovascular disease etc more info on incinerator pages and on previous A38 page.

-NB Not all lorries were counted as I couldn’t keep up with them all.
+NB Not all lorries were counted on Aug 7th, as I couldn’t keep up with them all.
 One bus seen, the Swift to Ashbourne.
-Photos descending timewise